Braves vs. Astros MLB Betting Odds, Trends & Prediction

 Braves vs. Astros MLB Betting Trends

-The total has gone OVER in 32 of Atlanta’s last 45 games
+Astros are 11-2 SU in their last 13 games played on a Wednesday.

-Over/Under has gone UNDER in 7 of Houston’s last 9 games when playing at home against Atlanta
+Braves are 9-2 SU in their last 11 games played on a Wednesday when playing on the road.

-The total has gone UNDER in 17 of Atlanta’s last 23 games against an opponent in the American League
+The total has gone UNDER in 10 of Atlanta’s last 13 games against an opponent in the American League.

 Braves vs. Astros MLB BETTING PREDICTION